You might not have ever heard of a Mysore yoga rug.

 11. Save some money

 People say - "Save Money?
 But yours are $99.00 bucks!".
 Yes but I don't want you to think of this purchase a "disposable fast fashion".
-I am 100% against that business model which I is why you can get 25% off the regular price if you learn about the difference between cheap disposable products and handcrafted artisan tools that we take care of and use for years.
-Sign up for Slow Fashion Series Here
+I am 100% against that business model which I is why we'd like you to learn about the difference between cheap disposable products and handcrafted artisan tools that we take care of and use for years.

 The other point I want to make is a Manduka mat at the time of me writing this post is $108.00 to $129.00 bucks.
 Good news.
 You will only have to make this mat purchase once when you start using rugs.
 You just won't wear the mat out.
 I've had the same mat now for 3 years and it looks like new.